akshay-pande/edx_ai/project5/README.md

 NLP classification of IMDB movie reviews using unigrams, bigrams and TF-IDF Submission score: 81%
 Main file: driver.py
-Unzip imdb_tr.zip to same folder as program before running
+Unzip imdb_tr.zip to same folder as program before proceeding

 Note: For the sake of simplicity, I've commented out the part of the code which combines reviews from individual text files into the single imdb_tr.csv training set